Pfleiderer-Adrian/HybridSampleGeneration/README.md

 relationship between anomalies and generated samples.

 Database constraints enforce unique component/variant/order combinations and foreign-key integrity.
-Entity IDs are deterministic hashes of stable source identity and variant indices; filenames do not carry identity.
+Original IDs are deterministic hashes of the resolved absolute `source_image_path`, falling back to `source_name` when no path is provided.
+Derived IDs use parent IDs and component, variant or placement-order indices.
+Relationships are stored explicitly rather than inferred from artifact filenames.
+Changing the source path, or the fallback name, changes its ID.

 One study has this layout: